 The shielded surface Rankine vortex provides the simplest analytically tractable example of an unstable SQG vortex.
-Furthermore, the corresponding twodimensional Euler problem is well studied (Flierl 1988) so that this setup provides a fruitful source of comparisons between the two systems.
-The analytical treatment has become possible since Harvey and Ambaum (2010b) derived the dispersion relation for a single-step surface Rankine vortex, that is, a circular patch of uniform temperature anomaly analogous to the Rankine vortex of two-dimensional Euler dynamics.
-We review the methodology and the main results we require from this study in section 2 and then analyze the shielded problem in section 3.
-A comparison is made with the results of C09 in section 4 and conclusions are provided in section 5.
+Further, the corresponding two-dimensional Euler problem is well studied (Flierl, 1988) so that this set-up provides a fruitful source of comparisons between the two systems.
+The analytical treatment has become possible since Harvey & Ambaum (2011) derived the dispersion relation for a single-step surface Rankine vortex, that is, a circular patch of uniform temperature anomaly analogous to the Rankine vortex of two-dimensional Euler dynamics.
+We review the methodology and the main results we require from this study in Section 2 and then analyse the shielded problem in Section 3.
+A comparison is made with the results of C09 in Section 4 and conclusions are provided in Section 5.

-2. Single-step surface Rankine vortex dispersion relation
+2 Single-step surface Rankine vortex dispersion relation

-The dispersion relation for linear perturbations to a single-step surface Rankine vortex, or temperature "patch," of the following form:

-Corresponding author address: Ben Harvey, Department of Meteorology, University of Reading, P.O.
-Box 243, Reading RG6 6BB, United Kingdom.
-E-mail: b.j.harvey@reading.ac.uk where a is the patch radius and $\theta_0$ is the temperature anomaly of the vortex, is derived in Harvey and Ambaum (2010b).
+The dispersion relation for linear perturbations to a single-step surface Rankine vortex, or temperature 'patch', of the form where a is the patch radius and $\theta_0$ the temperature anomaly of the vortex, is derived in Harvey & Ambaum (2011).
 Here we review the methodology and the main results from that study.
-It is shown there that the azimuthal velocity field corresponding to (1) can be written as
+It is shown there that the azimuthal velocity field corresponding to (1) can be written as where we introduce the notation